Pratyay-Mondal/Curieo.ai/README.md

 5. **Checking the output**
    The results will be written to `output.txt`, `output1.txt`, `output2.txt`, `output3.txt`, and `output4.txt` files in the project directory.
-Open these files to view the results of our queries.
+Open these files to view the results of our commands.

 <br/>